patric-boehner/Blank-Genesis-Child-Theme/README.md

 # Blank Genesis Child Theme

 This is my personal blank starter theme for use as a child theme of the [Genesis Framework](http://www.studiopress.com/).
 I use it to build my custom Wordpress themes.
 It uses [sass](http://sass-lang.com/) and [CodeKit](https://incident57.com/codekit/) to compile, minify and handle dependancies (none at the moment thought the markup is there for [bourbon](http://bourbon.io/)).
-Tested up to WordPress version 4.3.1 and Genesis version 2.2.3.
+Tested up to WordPress version 4.5.2 and Genesis version 2.3.0.

-## Genesis V 2.2.3

-This blank stater theme was redone for version 2.2.3 of genesis.
-Many of the accessibility features have been added with the exception of the menu markup and the needed changes to the responsive menu javascript and css.
-At the moment, this starter theme is using the old menu markup, js and css.
-All the other css changes have been applied.

 ## Usage